dladd/pyFormex/sphinx/refman.rst

  pyFormex reference manual
 ##########################

+.. topic:: Abstract

    This is the reference manual for pyFormex |release|.
+   It describes most of the classes and functions defined in the pyFormex modules.
+It was built automatically from the pyFormex sources and is therefore the ultimate reference document if you want to look up the precise arguments (and their meaning) of any class constructor or function in pyFormex.
+The :ref:`genindex` and :ref:`modindex` may be helpful in navigating through this document.

+This reference manual describes the classes in functions defined in most of the pyFormex modules.
+It was built automatically from the docstrings in the pyFormex sources.
+The pyFormex modules are placed in three paths:

+- ``pyformex`` contains the core functionality, with most of the geometrical transformations, the pyFormex scripting language and utilities,
+- ``pyformex/gui`` contains all the modules that form the interactive graphical user interface,
+- ``pyformex/plugins`` contains extensions that are not considered to be essential parts of pyFormex.
+They usually provide additional functionality for specific applications.

-When pyformex is started, it always loads the modules :mod:`coords`, :mod:`formex`, :mod:`arraytools`, :mod:`script` and (if the GUI is used) :mod:`draw` and :mod:`colors`.
+Some of the modules are loaded automatically when pyFormex is started.
+Currently this is the case with the modules :mod:`coords`, :mod:`formex`, :mod:`arraytools`, :mod:`script` and, if the GUI is used, :mod:`draw` and :mod:`colors`.
 All the public definitions in these modules are available to pyFormex scripts without explicitly importing them.
-Also available is the complete :mod:`numpy` namespace.
+Also available is the complete :mod:`numpy` namespace, because it is imported by :mod:`arraytools`.

-All the other modules need to be accessed using the normal Python import statements.
+The definitions in the other modules can only be accessed using the normal Python ``import`` statements.

+.. _sec:autoloaded_modules:

 **Autoloaded modules**